fresh-milkshake/badcpplib/README.md

 And overall - it's a bad cpp library.

+## And the main question: why did i create this?

+Because i can.

 ## License

 This project is distributed under the MIT license.
 Details can be found in the [LICENSE](LICENSE.txt) file.